Create a build package

 - Share access to your private repository with other maintainers so that they can verify your work.

-6. Build the ZIP archive
+4. Build the ZIP archive (OS version)

 Use the Release Creator CLI script included with PrestaShop’s sources to create the ZIP archive.